List of United States Navy aircraft wings: Antisubmarine Carrier Air Groups 1 April 1960 to 30 July 1975

-In 1960 some WWII Essex class aircraft carriers were converted to "Anti-Submarine Carriers" (CVS) and were paired with newly established "Anti-Submarine Carrier Air Groups" (CVSG).
-CVSGs initially consisted of one Helicopter Antisubmarine (HS) squadron of HSS-1 Sea Bats (replaced by the mid 1960s by SH-3 Sea Kings) and two Air Antisubmarine (VS) squadrons of S-2 Trackers, along with a detachment of airborne early warning E-1 Tracers from Airborne Early Warning (VAW) squadrons and a detachment of A-4 Skyhawks for defense of the carrier and air group.
-A second HS and third VS squadron were adde to each group later in the decade when only four of the CVSGs remained.
-After disestablishment of the last CVSGs the VS and HS squadrons were added to the existing Carrier Air Wings (CVW), one of each to each CVW.
+In 1960 some WWII Essex class aircraft carriers were converted to "Anti-Submarine Carriers" (CVS) and were paired with newly established "Antisubmarine Carrier Air Groups" (CVSG).
+CVSGs initially consisted of one Helicopter Antisubmarine (HS) squadron of HSS-1 Sea Bats (replaced by the mid-1960s by SH-3 Sea Kings) and two Air Antisubmarine (VS) squadrons of S-2 Trackers, along with a detachment of airborne early warning E-1 Tracers from Airborne Early Warning (VAW) squadrons and a detachment of A-4 Skyhawks for defense of the carrier and air group.
+A second HS and third VS squadron were added to each group later in the decade when only four of the CVSGs remained.
+After disestablishment of those last four CVSGs four of the VS squadrons were disestablished and the remaining VS squadrons and the HS squadrons were added to the existing Carrier Air Wings (CVW), one of each to each CVW.

 Antisubmarine Carrier Air Groups (CVSG).
 The CVSGs were not included in the 20 December 1963 redesignation of Carrier Air Groups (CVG)s to Carrier Air Wings (CVW)s and were therefore the last Carrier Air Groups to exist in the U.S. Navy.